 No power also means no internet and often no cell phone service.
 “I have two rotary telephones in the barn [which will work during a blackout],” explains Brunner.
 “I get a chuckle when the little kids are in the barn and have to call home to get mom to pick them up after their riding lessons.
 They’ll come to the house and ask “how do I work that telephone?”

-Preventing the water in the barn from freezing was a bit dicey once temperatures really began to plummet.
+Preventing the water in the barn from freezing during the ice storm was a bit dicey once temperatures really began to plummet.
 “As the temperature started to go down, I was getting a little worried that the water coming into the tack room would freeze,” admitted Brunner.
 ‘I had insulated the doors properly years ago; I replaced the floors upstairs in the hayloft, and I cover the hayloft floor with hay so we had good insulation in the barn.
 The water buckets didn’t freeze, so I opened up the tack room doors so the warm air generated from the horses would go back into the tack room.
 “During night check at 10:30 or 11, she would run the water for a while and flush the toilet just to ‘keep things moving.”
 The humans remained comfortable as well; Brunner says the farmhouse is a bit “off the grid,” with two woodstoves supplying heat.

 “The only thing you don’t have control over is that emergency veterinarian call, but I do have a certain amount of pharmaceuticals in my possession, such as Banamine and pain killers,’ said Brunner, adding that something no one wants to think about is a horse that is critically injured when the roads are impassable.
 “What if a horse goes down with a broken leg?
 Do you have a snowmobile to go and pick up the vet?
 Does one of the neighbours have a gun?”